doodspav/patomic/README.md

 through a unified interface.
 The goal of it is to be used in Python, however there is no reason it can't be used in any other language.
 For an overview of the codebase, look at `ARCHITECTURE.md`.

+For a summary of what changes need to be made before version `1.0.0`, go to the `Future Development` section at the end of this document.

 ## Table of Contents
 <!--ts-->